MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-salesforce.md

      If you don't see any reports, add or create them in your Salesforce account and try connecting again.

-7. Click **Connect** to begin the import process.
+7. Select **Connect** to begin the import process.
 During the import, you see a notification showing the import is in progress.
 When the import is complete, you see a dashboard, report, and dataset for your Salesforce data listed in the left navigation pane.

    ![](media/service-connect-to-salesforce/pbi_getdatasalesforcedash.png)

 You can change the dashboard to display your data how you'd like.
-You can ask questions with Q&A or [click a tile](consumer/end-user-tiles.md) to open the underlying report and [edit or remove dashboard tiles](service-dashboard-edit-tile.md).
+You can ask questions with Q&A or [select a tile](consumer/end-user-tiles.md) to open the underlying report and [edit or remove dashboard tiles](service-dashboard-edit-tile.md).

 **What now?**